+The PEIR determined that there would be no cumulative impact related to hazards and hazardous materials associated with program implementation.
+The characteristics of the proposed project with respect to construction activities and operation would be consistent with the evaluation of the project area in the PEIR.
 The project would be required to adhere to regulations that govern hazardous materials storage and handling, water quality BMPs, FAA regulations related to airspace, and fire prevention and management.
 Together, these measures would ensure that impacts related to exposure to hazardous materials would be minimized and/or avoided.
-Therefore, the project's incremental, less-than-significant impacts in these areas would not be cumulatively considerable.
+Therefore, as described in the preceding section, no cumulative impact would occur.